hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 ```

 Note: The [tflite-models](tflite-models) folder has several models that have not yet been tried on the Portenta.
+These may get deleted

+3. [lite-for-arduino](lite-for-arduino) This folder actually has the converted to header file TensorflowLite pre-compiled models.
+Presently untested so proceed with caution.